The Deluge BitTorrent client may seem like an old VW Beetle from the outside, but once you open the hood… it is like looking at a Ferrari engine.

 - There is limited magnet URL functionality.
 There is no way to get information about torrent content in a magnet link until the download has started.

 - No super-seeding setting by default.
 But you can apply this plug-in to get around this issue.

 - It does not allow tracker exchange functionality.

 - Not able to share files with an embedded tracker.

 - The demon consumes large CPU resources as compared with other clients.

-How to install it on different platforms?
+4. How to install Deluge?

-How to install Deluge on Ubuntu?
+a.
+How to install the Deluge client on Ubuntu?

 sudo add-apt-repository ppa:deluge-team/ppa

 Note: If you see the error: “E: The repository ‘https://ppa.launchpadcontent.net/deluge-team/ppa/ubuntu jammy Release’ does not have a Release file.” and Err:7 https://ppa.launchpadcontent.net/deluge-team/ppa/ubuntu jammy Release 404 Not Found [IP: 22.214.171.124 443], as it happened to use at the time of installation, then it is likely that the repository is temporarily unavailable, or the package list is being removed or moved to a different location.